matzsoft/adventofcode/tools/adventOfCode/README.md

 ### Year Subdirectories

-The year subdirectories should ultimately contain one file for each problem (`day01.swift` through `day25.swift`), a directory named **input**, a directory named **testfiles**, and an optional file for each problem that needs a patch to Package.swift (e.g. `day22.patch`).
+The year subdirectories should ultimately contain one file for each problem (`day01.swift` through `day25.swift`), a directory named **input**, a directory named **testfiles**, and an optional directory named **packages**.

+On occasion after solving a prolbem I want to explore alternate solutions.
+In order to not interfere with the working solution a file can be created, e.g. `day07-experimental.swift`, to work with.
+The "-" and the following label are required for the **adventOfCode** tool to work with it.

 The **input** directory contains the problem data for each problem.
 For example the problem data for day07.swift is in `input/day07.txt`.
 The **testfiles** directory contains any test data for each problem.
 For example any test data for day07.swift would be in `testfiles/day07*.txt`.

-On occasion after solving a prolbem I want to explore alternate solutions.
-In order to not interfere with the working solution a file can be created, e.g. `day07-experimental.swift`, to work with.
-The "-" and the following label are required for the **adventOfCode** tool to work with it.
+file for each problem that needs a patch to Package.swift (e.g. `day22.patch`).

 #### Problem and Test Data